oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 - client_secret = ${ClientSecret}
 - apikey = 131313

+>**Note**: You can also get these OIDC-related endpoints by visiting this metadata URL `https://{yourOktaOrg}/.well-known/openid-configuration` provided by the [Okta Org authorization server](https://developer.okta.com/docs/concepts/auth-servers/#discovery-endpoints-org-authorization-servers).

 ### Create a test user

 To test whether UL works for our app, we'll create a user on Okta whose account we'll forcibly sign out.